-Would you rather invest in a local business that you know and love, instead of a large corporation?
-Would you like to help a local business weather the COVID-19 storm?
+Would you rather invest in a local small business that you know and love, instead of a large corporation?
+Would you like to help a small businesses weather the COVID-19 storm?
 How about if you could get a better return on that investment too?
 Sounds good right?
 In this SMBX review we’ll tell you how to do exactly that.

 We’ll share all we’ve learned as we researched the investment opportunities with SMBX.
 In short, it’s a cool company with an important mission.